madeden/blogposts/juju-vsphere/00-introduction.md

 * a VMWare vSphere cluster that
   * can access Internet (at least proxied) and has at least a public (routable) network for the VMs
   * Has a DNS working for all nodes created (or you'll have some edit to /etc/hosts to do)
-* the will to leave on the edge of the Canyon! (juju 2.2rc1 and edge charms for etcd needed here)
+* the will to leave on the edge: juju 2.2rc1

 and for the files, cloning the repo: